alexqfredrickson/notes/aws/aws.md

   * *Virtual private gateways*, which represent the site-to-site VPN endpoint connects to an AWS VPC
   * *Transit gateways*, which connect multiple VPCs and on-premise networks, and which also represent VPN endpoints on the AWS site of the VPN connection

+#### VPN CloudHub

+AWS VPN CloudHub is a service provided with site-to-site VPNs that links AWS VPC virtual private gateways with customer gateways, allowing a Direct Connect-style connection from on-premise networks to AWS VPCs.
+It doesn't require a VPC, confusingly.

 ### Redshift

 Amazon Redshift is a managed, petabyte-scale data warehouse servie.
 It is less-configured than a data warehouse.
 It leverages intelligent-scaling.
 It does not incur charges while idle.
 Redshift can be queried using its own syntax, or by way of using SQL queries.